Unlike his collection of ornate snuff boxes and high collars, this was one accessory Beau Brummell wished to rid himself of permanently.

 In the 1930s, Hollywood zeroed in on someone to blame for the country’s collective delinquency: bad mothers.

-The bright circle of lamplight fell across shining plates heaped with Ma’s good bread, and crackling salt pork, and potatoes from the little garden browned in butter from Ellen, the Jersey cow.
+The bright circle of lamplight fell across shining plates heaped with Ma’s good bread.

 “Here’s something to round out the supper, girls,” said Pa.